JcaPetri/Apollo-System-MySql/README.md

 				This table hasn't its own key, because in this table you only enable the company to all the system.
 			The unique Key is the union of:
 				BusinessUnitIDn		--> The CompanyIDn is the company that the business unit belong.
 Link with the SysCompanies_Tbl.
+			Common Field/Columns for all tables
+				The objective of these are to store critical information for the system and the record history.
+					StatedIDn 			--> The StatedIDn is the IDNum that define if the record is enable or not.
+					CreatedByIDn		--> The CreatedByIDn is the IDNum of the user who created the record.
+					LastModifiedByIDn	--> The LastModifiedByIDn is the IDNum of the last user who modified the record.
+					OwnerIDn			--> The OwnerIDn is the IDNum of the record owner.
+					DateCreated			--> The DateCreated is the record creation datetime UTC.
+					DateTimeStamp		--> The DateTimeStamp is the datetime UTC of the last modification.
+					TableHistory		-->	The TableHistory contain then change history of each column.

 		SysCompanyTree_Tbl
 			Contains the structure of each company.
 If you have a economic group in this table can build this structure.
 			Here you can build the tree of the groups companies using the father/son schema.